ecpp/step-to-graph/framework/README.md

 # Project Overview

-This project streamlines the extraction and analysis of 3D data from STEP (.step or .stp) CAD files for a range of applications, including machine learning, data analytics, and industrial research.
+This project streamlines the extraction and analysis of 3D data from STEP (.step or .stp) files for a range of applications, including machine learning, data analytics, and industrial research.
 It automatically constructs various graph representations (e.g., assembly graphs and hierarchical graphs) showing part connectivity and topological relationships, generates metadata using OpenAI’s GPT-based services, and extracts part images for visualization.

 By leveraging multi-core processing, this tool can efficiently handle large collections of STEP files in parallel.
 The integrated GPT-based metadata feature is especially helpful for those aiming to annotate or categorize 3D datasets.
 In addition, optional part- and assembly-level images can be generated to further enrich downstream workflows (e.g., visual verification or training image-based ML models), a capability that follows broader trends in combining image data and GPT models for structured information retrieval.